makersacademy/learn_coding_workshops/git_started_with_git/instructions.md

 ## Instructions

 1. List the files in your current directory to see what's there.
 What's in there?
-You should see one file which was auto-generated when you created the repl.
+You should see one file (**main.rb**) which was auto-generated when you created the repl.
 2. Create a directory called **my-directory** using the instructions above.
 3. List the files in your current directory again - what’s new?
 4. Create a file called **my-file.txt**